-One of my main aims on this trip was to visit the breakaway Republic of Pridnestrovie.
+One of my main aims on this trip was to visit the breakaway Republic of Transdnistria.
 I can’t even remember how I first heard of this place but I think I chanced across it on the web pages of Tan Wee Cheng.
 It’s a place which I think most Europeans would be surprised to realised they share a continent with, and I was sure that going there would be interesting.
 The country declared independence from Moldova in the aftermath of the revolutions of 1989, but was not internationally recognised.
 Today it remains a country that doesn’t really exist.

-In Odesa I’d met a traveller from Spain called Carlos who also wanted to visit Pridnestrovie, so early one morning we both headed up to the bus station to get a bus to Tiraspol, the capital of Pridnestrovie.
+In Odesa I’d met a traveller from Spain called Carlos who also wanted to visit the country, so early one morning we both headed up to the bus station to get a bus to Tiraspol, the capital of Transdnistria.
 It took us a little while to find the right bus station, but with the help of several friendly Ukrainians, we got there and bought a ticket for a 2.30pm marshrutka minibus to Tiraspol.
-We motored out of Odesa, through gently rolling hills, and after about an hour we were at the border.
+We drove out of Odesa, through gently rolling hills, and after about an hour we were at the border.
 This was where I expected things could get interesting.
 I was not wrong.